MyNameIsTrez/MyNameIsTrez.github.io/_posts/2025-11-30-comptime-c-functions.md

 # Generic hash map

-Because a hash map is a much more complex data structure than a stack, GCC struggles to optimize it perfectly.
+Because a hash map is a much more complex data structure than a stack, GCC struggles to optimize it perfectly, even with macros.

 Clang manages to completely optimize a macro-based hash map away.